-- · As of January 2023, the minimum capital requirement refers to the own capital (net worth) of the company, which shall be at least: - (i) 2,200,000 euros for the companies that provide general insurance; - (ii) 3,200,000 euros for the companies that provide general insurance and which fully or partially subscribe the risks for the insurance classes 10-15; - (iii) 3,200,000 euros for the companies that provide life insurance; - (iv) 3,200,000 euros for the companies engaged exclusively in reinsurance - (v) the total of (i) and (iii) or (ii) and (iii) above for composite insurance companies.
+- The minimum capital requirement refers to the own capital (net worth) of the company, which shall be at least: - (i) 2,200,000 euros for the companies that provide general insurance;

+(ii) 3,200,000 euros for the companies that provide general insurance and which fully or partially subscribe the risks for the insurance classes 10-15;

+(iii) 3,200,000 euros for the companies that provide life insurance;

+(iv) 3,200,000 euros for the companies engaged exclusively in reinsurance

+(v) the total of (i) and (iii) or (ii) and (iii) above - for composite insurance companies.

-Existing insurance (reinsurance) companies are allowed to gradually meet the minimum capital requirements.
-By January 2024, the minimum capital requirement should be at least 20% of the specified amount.
-Subsequently, two years after the effective date of the 2022 Insurance Law, the minimum capital requirement is to be at least 40%; three years - 60%; four years - 80%; and ultimately, five years - 100% of the above amounts.
+From the effective date of the 2022 Insurance Law, existing insurance (reinsurance) companies were allowed to gradually meet the minimum capital requirements.
+By January 2025, the minimum capital requirement should be at least 40% of the above amounts.
+The requirement then increases as follows:

-- Insurance brokerage is subject to licensing (valid for an unlimited period of time) and to minimum capital requirements, equal to MDL 400,000 (approximately 20,000 euros).
-As of October 2023, as many as 50 insurance brokers held valid licences. - Bancassurance is the business line, under which banks, savings and loan associations, and microfinance institutions may be appointed corporate agents of an insurance company, provided they comply with the requirements set forth by the law (i.e., solvability, professional indemnity, personnel qualification). - On June 13, 2023, the NCFM issued a Regulation on the specialised financial statements of insurance or reinsurance companies.
-This Regulation establishes the manner of drawing up reports included in the periodic supervisory reports provided by law, the obligation to submit to the supervisory authority additional reports, for statistical and prudential supervisory purposes, prepared on the basis of accounting and technical-operational records, thus increasing the usefulness of published accounting information, as well as the valuation, recognition, accounting of the assets, capital and obligations of entities for the preparation of specialised financial statements.
+- by January 2026 at least 60% - by January 2027 at least 80% - by January 2028 full compliance (100%) with the required capital amounts. - Insurance brokerage is subject to licensing (valid for an unlimited period of time) and to minimum capital requirements, equal to MDL 400,000 (approximately 20,000 euros).
+As of December 2024, as many as 48 insurance brokers held valid licences. - Bancassurance is the business line, under which banks, savings and loan associations, and non-banking credit organisations may be appointed corporate agents of an insurance company, provided they comply with the requirements set forth by the law (i.e., solvability, professional indemnity, personnel qualification). - Effective from December 30, 2024, the Regulation on own funds, valuation of assets and liabilities, assets admitted to cover technical reserves, minimum capital requirements, solvency, and liquidity of insurance and reinsurance companies, as well as amendments to certain regulatory acts related to prudential and financial stability indicators in the insurance sector, was approved by NBM Resolution No.328/2024.
+This regulation establishes key prudential requirements to ensure the financial stability and solvency of the Moldovan insurance sector, aligning with Solvency II Directive principles.